plenigo/plenigo.github.io/pages/custom_integration/app_management.md

 ### PHP

-For PHP integration you can use the `plenigo\services\AppManagement::deleteCustomerApp` method for this purpose:
+For PHP integration you can use the `plenigo\services\AppManagement::deleteCustomerApp` method in order to remove an application ID.

 |Parameter|Required|Value type|Description|
 |:--------|:-------|:---------|:----------|